-We use the Component Pane to manually assign an initial coordinate system, when importing from a format that does not specify the coordinate system.
+We use the Component tab of the Info pane to manually assign an initial coordinate system, when importing from a format that does not specify the coordinate system.

-Consider a project where we have created a new data source using the OpenStreet Maps imageserver as a background layer.
-We have also created a new map.
+Consider a project where we have created a new map using the OpenStreet Maps imageserver as a base layer.

-In the Component pane we can see the coordinate system used by the map is Pseudo-Mercator, the default offered by Manifold when creating new components.
+In the Component tab of the Info pane we can see the coordinate system used by the map is Pseudo-Mercator, the default offered by Manifold when creating new components.
 Because that coordinate system is reported in black text we know that the coordinate system has been automatically provided by the OSM data source.

-Likewise, the coordinate system the Map uses is also in black text because the coordinate system for the map was defined by the first layer, the OSM layer, that we dragged and dropped into the map.
-Because that first layer has a verified, trustworthy coordinate system specified, the map also has a verified coordinate system.
+Likewise, the coordinate system the Map uses is also in black text because the coordinate system for the map was defined when we created the map, using default Pseudo-Mercator.

-Next, we import a shapefile to create a drawing, and then we add that drawing to the map.
+To continue on with this example, we next import a shapefile to create a drawing, and then we add that drawing to the map.

 To do that we click on the coordinate system picker button.